GUIDE TO PROBIOTICS

 Here are some of the probiotics I use for myself and my family.

-Bio-K is my probiotic of choice.
+Bio-K is an excellent choice if you are looking for a high-quality probiotic.
 You can purchase Bio-K products at Whole Foods, Sprouts, Gelson’s, Mother’s Market and some specialty markets/specialty pharmacies and online.
 It is refrigerated and comes in an enteric-coated capsule (which ensures that the patented strains arrives at the large intestine) and in small packaged drinks that look like yogurt.
 My favorite is the Strawberry Bio-K drink, but I recently switched to the Blueberry flavored flavored fermented rice as I have cut most dairy from my diet.
 As a no frills kind of guy my husband prefers the capsule.
 Bio-K is based in Canada and is used in Canadian Hospitals as standard practice with antibiotics to ward of C. difficile infections and antibiotic-associated diarrhea.
 Bio-K was recently recognized as the #1 recommended Over-The-Counter probiotic by pharmacists.
 Bio-K has a great website with tons of valuable information on the human microbiome, studies, informative articles from various bloggers, nutritionists and health professionals.
 They also have a super helpful call-in help line with real live people who can answer any questions you might have about their product.
 Here is a link to the company website: https://www.biokplus.com/en_ca

 Culturelle is one of the most widely recommended probiotics by general practitioners and pediatricians.
 It contains the bacteria strain Lactobacillus GG which is well studied and believed to help create a stronger barrier of healthy bacteria along the intestinal walls to keep bad bacteria from setting up shop.
 It does not have to be refrigerated and comes in a sealed foil packet which helps to maintain the viability of the bacteria.
 Culturelle is available in capsule forms, powders, and chewable tablets.
 Half the battle with probiotics (and vitamins) is finding a brand you and your child will take.
 My daughter still takes Culturelle every day and likes taking the chewable.
 Here is a link to the company website and $5 off coupons: https://www.culturelle.com